NordicSemiconductor/asset-tracker-cloud-docs/README.rst

 .. note::

-   The *Asset Tracker Example* is not a *multi-cloud* solution.
+   The *Asset Tracker Cloud Example* is not a *multi-cloud* solution.
    The concrete implementation will differ for each cloud provider.

-The *Asset Tracker Example* does not aim to provide a solution where you can switch in a seamingless manner between cloud providers.
+The *Asset Tracker Cloud Example* does not aim to provide a solution where you can switch in a seamingless manner between cloud providers.
 Such a solution will require the implementation of additional abstraction layers, which instead of becoming a meaningful benefit for the majority of users, mandate a constant translation between the vendor specific concepts and the abstraction.
-Instead, in the *Asset Tracker Example*, the best practices of the respective cloud-vendor for building a *serverless* IoT solution are followed.
+Instead, in the *Asset Tracker Cloud Example*, the best practices of the respective cloud-vendor for building a *serverless* IoT solution are followed.

 Project overview
 ****************

-The *Asset Tracker Example* is licensed under the `3-clause BSD license <./LICENSE>`_ (software) and the `Nordic 5-clause BSD license <https://github.com/nrfconnect/sdk-nrf/blob/master/LICENSE>`_ (firmware).
+The *Asset Tracker Cloud Example* is licensed under the `3-clause BSD license <./LICENSE>`_ (software) and the `Nordic 5-clause BSD license <https://github.com/nrfconnect/sdk-nrf/blob/master/LICENSE>`_ (firmware).
-Below table shows the characteristics of the *Asset Tracker Example* project:
+Below table shows the characteristics of the *Asset Tracker Cloud Example* project:

 +------------------------------------+----------------------+
 | Characteristic                     | Principle            |